 - Provide UK organisations working in international development and humanitarian assistance with a strong and thriving network of support.
 We are strengthening our specialist communities of practice to take joint action and collaborate for better peer learning.
 We are also expanding our regional and national outreach to better support international NGOs across the UK, focusing on small CSOs.

 The programme is delivered in collaboration with the three other UK platforms: Scotland’s International Development Alliance, Hub Cymru Africa and CADA Northern Ireland, and with Bond’s partners: the South West International Development Network and The Partnering Initiative.
-The programme is funded by the UK Department for International Development (DFID).
+The programme is funded by the UK's Foreign, Commonwealth & Development Office (FCDO).